AllStruck/WordGallery-Glossary/readme.txt

 = Can the display style of the items on the full glossary page be changed? =

 Since version 1.0.4 you can modify the appearance of the glossary page more using custom CSS, by default the custom CSS field contains a sample style that makes it fairly easy to modify.
-You may also choose from one of the 6 pre-loaded CSS styles, or add your own CSS file(s) to the plugin's style folder.
+You may also choose from one of the 6 pre-loaded CSS styles or add your own CSS file(s) to the plugin's style folder.

 = Can this plugin be used for other uses other than a Glossary of Terms? =